 "A many thanks to Dennis Notenboom and his committee from WO2GO n the Netherlands for hosting such a wonderful memorial which turned out to be "A real class act".
 And a special thanks to Geert Polak and his wife from the Netherlands for adopting uncle Francis's grave and tending to it with so much love.
 It was so humbling to finally meet you.
 Geert, so nice to hear from you today and thanks for sending the picture of the beautiful flowers you put on uncle Francis's grave today.

 And finally, thanks to all the family members of the crew.
 This could not have come together without your support and love.
 Memories and life long friendships were had by all.
 Thanks to all for remembering the crew of LK802, Bison Squadron 429.
 What a great group of handsome young men!"

 Original report compiled by Kelvin Youngs (Web master) with many thanks to Maureen Fennessey, Calgary Herald, 'Alieneyes’ on the WW2talk Forum for information on Sgt.
 Cresswell.
 Also to the great chaps at WO2 Goeree-Overflakkee and Dennis Notenboom who helped bring the memorial in 2012 to fruition.
-With thanks to Tracy Crosswell who contacted us in November 2016 with further details on Sgt.
+With thanks to Tracy Crosswell who contacted us in Nov 2016 with further details on Sgt.
 Percy Crosswell MiD.
 Also to Claude Lafleur for advising us of correct PoW camp for Sgt.
-Crosswell - March 2018.
+Crosswell (Mar 2018).
 Also to Dave Champion for additional crew details (Jul 2018).
 Reviewed, corrected and updated with new information by Ralph Snape (Aircrew Remembered) (Oct 2022).